Douglas Houghton, Baron Houghton of Sowerby: Political career

-Houghton became a Companion of Honour on 5 January 1967 and was dropped from government in 1967 and became Chairman of the Parliamentary Labour Party (PLP) which is a post designed to help shape and reflect the backbench Labour MPs' views but keep them in dialogue with the Labour leadership.
+Houghton became a Member of the Order of the Companions of Honour on 5 January 1967 and was dropped from government in 1967 and became Chairman of the Parliamentary Labour Party (PLP) which is a post designed to help shape and reflect the backbench Labour MPs' views but keep them in dialogue with the Labour leadership.
 His predecessor, Emanuel Shinwell, could be rather fiery and unpredictable.
 By contrast, Houghton had a tenacity and command of detail that made him a highly suitable person for the task, given there was perceived to be quite a lot of factionalism in the party at the time.
 He retired from the House of Commons at the February 1974 General Election and was elevated to the House of Lords as Baron Houghton of Sowerby, of Sowerby in the County of West Yorkshire a few months later on 20 June.

-Lord Houghton was passionate about the subject of animal welfare and spoke in the House of Lords on the subject a number of times.
 Shortly before he died in 1996, he was the last member of the House of Lords to have fought in the First World War, and at 97, was then its oldest serving member.
-A warm tribute was paid to him by Tam Dalyell, himself a former MP, in one of Britain's national newspapers.
+A warm tribute was paid to him by Tam Dalyell, himself an MP, in one of Britain's national newspapers.

 The Labour History Archive and Study Centre at the People's History Museum in Manchester holds the collection of Douglas Houghton, whose papers include those of the Parliamentary Labour Party, animal charities and pressure groups, as well as broadcasts, speeches and correspondence.

+Animal welfare

+Houghton was passionate about the subject of animal welfare and spoke in the House of Lords on the subject a number of times.
+Houghton and Lord Platt proposed what became known as the Houghton/Platt Memorandum on Animal Experimentation to the Home Secretary on 4 August 1976.
+He also inaugurated the "Putting Animals in Politics" campaign in 1976.
+These led to the formation of Committee for the Reform of Animal Experimentation (CRAE) which aimed to reform the Cruelty to Animals Act 1876.
+The outcome was the Animals (Scientific Procedures) Act 1986.
+Houghton was a patron of FRAME (1987–1996).
+Andrew Linzey has written that Houghton "devoted the last twenty-five years of his life to animal advocacy.